joost-morsink/Rest/docs/arch.md

 ##### Self-descriptive messages
 Descriptiveness is dependent upon serialization format.
 Both JSON and XML have a definition of schema, which can be used to make the messages self-descriptive.
-Using a HTTP header `Link` and the reltype 'describedby' a link to the schema definition for a message can be given.
+Using a HTTP header `Link` and the reltype 'describedby' a link to the schema definition for a message is given.
 A translation between `TypeDescriptor`s and schemas is an essential element of implementing a `IHttpRestConverter`.
 (See [HTTP Converters](./httpConv.md))

 ##### Hypermedia as the engine of application state